 To this day, UNHCR regards this convention as "the key legal document that forms the basis of our work" (UNHCR 2017).
-It was signed and ratified by both China (in 1982) and South Korea (in 1992).
 However, the 1951 Convention was custom-tailored to solving the problem of post-war refugees in Europe, and some provisions were limited to them.

 For this reason, a broader document was signed in New York in 1967, the Protocol Relating to the Status of Refugees.
 The United States, which were afraid of receiving too many refugees after World War II, had not signed the 1951 Refugee Convention but did sign and ratify the 1967 Protocol.
-Some 40 countries remain outside the Convention-Protocol system, including Jamaica, Nigeria, Saudi Arabia and the Gulf States, India, Pakistan, Indonesia, Thailand, Vietnam, Mongolia, and Malaysia-as well as North Korea (although perhaps not many refugees would seek asylum there...).
-However, China and South Korea signed and ratified the Protocol.
+Some 40 countries remain outside the Convention-Protocol system, including Jamaica, Nigeria, Saudi Arabia and the Gulf States, India, Pakistan, Indonesia, Thailand, Vietnam, Mongolia, and Malaysia-as well as North Korea.
+China did sign and ratify the Protocol.

-For the definition of refugee, Article 1 of the Protocol refers to Article 1 of the 1951 Convention, which mentions "any person who, owing to well-founded fear of being persecuted for reasons of race, religion, nationality, or political opinion, is outside the country of his nationality and is unable or, owing to such fear or for reasons other than personal convenience, is unwilling to avail himself of the protection of that country or for reasons other than personal convenience, is unwilling to return to it.". =The Universal Declaration of Human Rights, Art.
+For the definition of refugee, Article 1 of the Protocol refers to Article 1 of the 1951 Convention, which mentions "any person who, owing to well-founded fear of being persecuted for reasons of race, religion, nationality, or political opinion, is outside the country of his nationality and is unable or, owing to such fear or for reasons other than personal convenience, is unwilling to avail himself of the protection of that country or for reasons other than personal convenience, is unwilling to return to it."
+The Universal Declaration of Human Rights, Art.
 14, already established that: "Everyone has the right to seek and to enjoy in other countries asylum from persecution."

-In general, these documents established that refugee is a person who is outside its own country's territory owing to fear of persecution on protected grounds.
-"Protected grounds" include race, caste, nationality, religion, political opinions and membership and/or participation in any particular social group or social activities.
+In general, these documents established that a refugee is a person who is outside its own country's territory owing to fear of persecution on protected grounds.
+"Protected grounds" include race, caste, nationality, religion, political opinions, and membership and/or participation in any particular social group or social activities.

 Persecution, in turn, is the systematic mistreatment of an individual or a group by another individual or group.
-The most common forms are religious persecution, racism and political persecution.
+The most common forms are religious persecution, racism, and political persecution.
 The inflicting of suffering, harassment, imprisonment, internment, fear, or pain are factors that may establish persecution, but not all suffering will necessarily establish persecution.
-The suffering experience by the victim must be sufficiently severe.
+The suffering experienced by the victim must be sufficiently severe.
 The threshold of severity, though, has been a source of much debate.

 The worst form of persecution is torture.
-Torture is the act of deliberately inflicting physical or psychological pain in order to fulfil some desire of the torturer or to compel some action from the victim.
+Torture is the act of deliberately inflicting physical or psychological pain in order to fulfill some desire of the torturer or to compel some action from the victim.
 Torture, by definition, is a knowing and intentional act.
-Deeds which unknowingly or negligently inflict pain without a specific intent to do so are not typically considered torture.
+Deeds that unknowingly or negligently inflict pain without a specific intent to do so are not typically considered torture.
 Torture can be carried out or sanctioned by individuals, groups and states.
 Reasons for torture may include punishment, revenge, political re-education, deterrence, coercion of the victim or a third party, interrogation to extract information or a confession, irrespective of whether it is false.